 When in Gatwick Airport, I usually head straight to the No 1 Lounge in the North Terminal, but since writing my article about the new Aspire Airport lounge opening in Heathrow Terminal 5 I have been wanting to test the other Aspire lounges to see what else is on offer from Gatwick’s Airport Lounges.

-The last time I traveled through London Gatwick’s North Terminal (to Monaco) I used the No1 lounge and found the tables to be grubby and untended, it was rather hectic and I always find that the drinks seem to be lacking in this lounge (sparkling water from a tap, diet coke also from a tap- both virtually flat).
+The last time I traveled through London Gatwick’s North Terminal, I used the No1 lounge and found the tables to be grubby and untended, it was rather hectic, and I always find that the drinks seem to be lacking in this lounge (sparkling water from a tap, diet coke also from a tap- both virtually flat).
 I may simply have been unlucky and have hit on peak-time traffic, but it convinced me to give the Aspire lounge in Gatwick North Terminal a try.

 So how was this Aspire lounge?

 It is reached down the same corridor as all the lounges, including the BA lounge.
 You just need to hop in the lift, which takes you straight to the Aspire entrance.
-At £16 GBP the Aspire lounge comes in cheaper than the No1 Traveller lounge (which costs £25 GBP when booked online) and the same price as MyLounge which offers the least facilities.
+You can pay at the door of this Aspire lounge, much like the No1 Traveller lounge and MyLounge, which offers the least facilities.

-What it doesn’t have is the complimentary hot food menu of the No 1 Lounge, quite the selection of magazines, or a kids cinema room.
-The only other notable difference is the view, which is over a road in the Aspire lounge as opposed to the planes in the No 1 Traveller – oh and the slow internet connection, which I haven’t noticed on previous trips at the No 1 Traveller Lounge.
+What it doesn’t have is the complimentary hot food menu of the No 1 Lounge, quite the selection of magazines, or a kid’s cinema room.
+The only other notable difference is the view, which is over a road in the Aspire lounge as opposed to the planes in the No 1 Traveller – oh, and the slow internet connection, which we haven’t noticed on previous trips at the No 1 Traveller Lounge.